mongodb/docs/source/includes/setting-fileConf-mms.ldap.group.separator.rst

    *Default*: ``;;``

-   To set the |ldap| separator, follow the `Modify a Custom Setting
+   To set the |ldap| separator, follow the :ref:`Modify a Custom Setting
    <opsmgr-config-add-custom>` procedure using the following values:

    .. list-table::